SaraAlturk/StringMatchingAlgorithms/README.md

 The project implements and compares the performance of the Brute Force and Horspool string matching algorithms.

-It reads a specified number of lines from an input text file `input.txt` , generates random patterns, and searches for these patterns within the text using both algorithms.
+It reads a specified number of lines from an input text file [Input Text File](StringMatching%20Algorithms/input.txt), generates random patterns, and searches for these patterns within the text using both algorithms.

 The running times are measured and compared to analyze the efficiency in nanoseconds.